conpierce8/LockinController/README.md

 # ABOUT

-LockinController is a C++ and MATLAB-based application for performing customizable parametric sweeps of experiments controlled by Stanford Research Systems lock-in amplifiers.
+LockinController is an application for performing customizable parametric sweeps of experiments controlled by Stanford Research Systems lock-in amplifiers, with implementations in C++, MATLAB, and Python.